Mayvenn/standalone-test-server/README.md

 [![Circle CI](https://circleci.com/gh/Mayvenn/standalone-test-server.svg?style=svg&circle-token=599f432978d381e2614f42ed892267b45dde78d9)](https://circleci.com/gh/Mayvenn/standalone-test-server) [Documentation](http://mayvenn.github.io/standalone-test-server/standalone-test-server.core.html)

-A simple HTTP ring handler to test HTTP requests.
+A simple clojure HTTP ring handler to test HTTP requests.

-Instead of mocking or stubbing HTTP requests, this library can spawn a basic web server that run any ring handler while recording all incoming requests.
+Instead of mocking or stubbing HTTP requests, this library can spawn a basic web server that runs any ring handler while recording all incoming requests.

-We use it at Mayvenn to write tests with a simulated http api.
+We use it at Mayvenn to simulate external apis in our tests.
 We've written a short [blog post](http://engineering.mayvenn.com/2015/06/26/Testing-External-HTTP-Requests/) to help explain some of the motivation/reasoning behind this small library.

 ## Installation